vallentin/vkel/README.md

 - Vulkan - *If you're using this in the young days of Vulkan, then make sure that you have the Vulkan driver installed, if any problems occur.*
 - stdlib.h (Standard C library) - needed for calloc() and free()
+- Windows (header) - needed for library loading on Windows
+- dlfcn (header) - needed for library loading on non-Windows OS'

 ### License & Copyright